CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 ```
 ./stream.sh [SERVER_NAME]
 ```
-This will start a stream on the server `SERVER_NAME` if it is a known server (in this case only h1 since h4 will be blocked by the firewall see above)
+This will start a stream on the server `SERVER_NAME` if it is a known server (in this case only h1 since h4 will be blocked by the firewall see above).

+Sometimes it seems the firewall fails to deploy the rules in the right order.
+If the firewall seems faulty and you see that the stream from h1 returns mutltiple "Operation not permitted" errors you might have to restart the containers yourself with `./run.sh`.

 ### Start watching and recording the video stream on clients of your choice